List of accidents and incidents involving the Boeing B-52 Stratofortress: 1975

 On 3 September, a B-52G (tail number 57‑6493) with the 68th Bombardment Wing out of Seymour Johnson AFB, North Carolina crashed between Aiken and Williston, South Carolina.
 While cruising at 28000 ft, a fuel leak was experienced in the starboard wing which caused a structural failure of the wing, parting between the third and fourth engine nacelles (between number 5/6 and 7/8 engines).
 The wing then sheared off the horizontal stabilizer, causing the aircraft to be uncontrollable.
 The aircraft rolled inverted and exploded in flight.
 Four crew members survived but three died or were listed as missing.

-While being refueled on the ramp early on 14 November, a B-52H (61-0033) caught fire and exploded.
+While being refueled on the ramp early on 14 November, a B-52H (61–0033) caught fire and exploded at Minot AFB, North Dakota.
 Two refueling personnel died and the aircraft was destroyed.

 1977

 On 1 April, a B-52H (tail number 60-0039) out of the 410th Bombardment Wing, K. I. Sawyer AFB, Michigan, crashed after a night training mission.
 On approach in stormy weather, the pilot-in-command had the runway in sight when the airplane entered a cloudy area.
-The aircraft continued to descent until it struck the ground and crashed in flames.
+The aircraft continued to descend until it struck the ground and crashed in flames.
 The aircraft was destroyed, and all eight crew members died.